 'For The Children'

 Research seems to show that children do best in a happy, healthy, two-parent home.
-That means if their parents live together and have a happy and healthy relationship the children do better than in a single parent household.
+That means if their parents live together and have a happy and healthy relationship, the children do better than in a single-parent household.
 But note, that says happy and healthy.
-If there is abuse in the home or if the parents are not happy being together it will show.
-No matter what you try to hide 'for the sake of the children', you're not going to be able to hide everything.
+If there is abuse in the home or the parents are not happy being together, it will show.
+No matter what you try to hide 'for the sake of the children, you're not going to be able to hide everything.

 Children are perceptive.
 They notice the little looks or comments.
 They recognize the signs of parents who aren't completely happy with the relationship they're in, but, just like you, they keep quiet.
 This type of stress and strain can hurt them over the long term because it does just that, cause stress and strain.
-It can affect their school life, their relationships with friends, their relationships with both parents and even their mental state.
-Because they know that there is something wrong in their household it interferes with every aspect of their lives more and more as time goes on.
+It can affect their school life, relationships with friends, relationships with parents, and even their mental state.
+Because they know that there is something wrong in their household, it interferes with every aspect of their lives more and more as time goes on.

-When the parents are not able to live together in a happy and healthy relationship, it's better for them to separate than to stay together.
+When the parents cannot live together in a happy and healthy relationship, it's better for them to separate than stay together.
 Research shows that children who have two parents who are happy but don't live in the same household do better than children who have two parents who live together but aren't happy.
-If your whole point is to do something for your children and make things easier and better for them, shouldn't you be doing whatever it is that's going to help them best?
+If your whole point is to do something for your children and make things easier and better for them, shouldn't you be doing whatever it is that will help them best?
 If you can't be happy in your relationship, leaving is what's best.

 Going Through Divorce

-Your children love both of you and nothing will make divorce harder on them than being in the middle of a huge battle between you both.
-If they feel like their parents are going to each, go their separate ways but everything goes through civilly, and they feel loved and cared for it's going to be much easier for them.
-If they feel like their parents hate each other entirely and never stop fighting and keep pulling them into the middle of things it's going to make things a whole lot harder for them.
+Your children love both of you, and nothing will make divorce harder on them than being in the middle of a huge battle between you both.
+If they feel like their parents will each go their separate ways, but everything goes through civilly, and they feel loved and cared for, it will be much easier for them.
+If they feel like their parents hate each other entirely and never stop fighting and keep pulling them into the middle of things, it's going to make things a whole lot harder for them.

 Get Some Help

-No matter how peaceful and healthy your divorce seems, it is going to affect your children just like it is going to affect you.
+No matter how peaceful and healthy your divorce seems, it will affect your children just like it will affect you.
 It doesn't matter if you feel like you hate your ex or if the two of you have been living practically separate lives for years.
-No matter what type of relationship you had before you're going to notice thoughts and emotions popping up that you need to deal with.
-If you're experiencing that you can bet your children are as well.
+No matter what type of relationship you had before, you're going to notice thoughts and emotions popping up that you need to deal with.
+If you're experiencing that, you can bet your children are as well.

 What Happens After Divorce?

 So, what will happen to your children after the divorce?
-There's no definitive scale that we can say your child will be 100% fine after "x" amount of time but we can say that your child will be able to get through it.
-Adjusting to the differences in their life will be difficult for them, but the more mature and civil you and your partner can be the easier it will be for them.
-The faster you can get them a professional, outside person to talk with the easier it will be for them as well.
+There's no definitive scale that we can say your child will be 100% fine after "x" amount of time, but we can say that your child will be able to get through it.
+Adjusting to the differences in their life will be difficult for them, but the more mature and civil you and your partner can be, the easier it will be for them.
+The faster you can get them a professional, outside person to talk with, the easier it will be.

-Encourage them to open up to you, their other parent and their therapist.
-Getting their thoughts and feelings out into the open is going to improve their way of life as well.
+Please encourage them to open up to you, their other parent, and their therapist.
+Getting their thoughts and feelings out into the open will improve their way of life as well.
 Be prepared for just about anything.
-Your child, no matter how old they are, maybe angry.
+Your child, no matter how old they are, may be angry.
 They may be sad.
-They may seem to bounce between sad and angry or have outbursts or even have difficulty at school that they never had before.
+They may seem to bounce between sad and angry or have outbursts, or even have difficulty at school that they never had before.
 Be prepared for all of these things and understand that your child is going through a difficult time.
 These attacks are meant to hurt you, but only because your child is hurting and doesn't know how to show it.

-Therapists with Regain are available anytime you need them, and anywhere you need them because they're online rather than sitting in a specific office.
+Therapists with ReGain are available anytime you need them and anywhere you need them because they're online rather than sitting in a specific office.
 Your child can communicate with them from home without having to worry about making it to appointments.
-This can also help them feel more comfortable opening up because they can do it from their living room or their room.
-They'll be able to set up appointments and meet when it's convenient, around other schedules and even set up emergency appointments if they need to without having to worry about how to get a ride.
-No matter how you find a therapist for your child though, getting one is going to be an important step in the process of healing.
+This can also help them feel more comfortable opening up because they can do it from their living room or room.
+They'll be able to set up appointments and meet when it's convenient, around other schedules, and even set up emergency appointments if they need to without having to worry about how to get a ride.
+No matter how you find a therapist for your child, getting one will be an important step in the healing process.